 University of Auckland's copyright page.

 - Creative Commons Aotearoa New Zealand

-Self-archiving policies can often be found on publishers’ websites, usually under publisher’s copyright or author’s submission guidelines, or publisher’s open access policies.
+- Publishers' websites will have their copyright and self-archiving policies, usually under publisher’s copyright or author’s submission guidelines, or publisher’s open access policies.

 - Sherpa/RoMEO database

-For publisher copyright policies and self-archiving rights.
+List of publisher copyright policies and self-archiving rights.

 E-prints in Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics.

 Seach engine for academic open access web resources; searches across several repositories.

 COnnecting REpositories, open access research outputs from repositories and journals worldwide.